jtenner/ason/README.md

 # Uses

 This library is perfect for transferring references from one module of the same type to another module of the exact same type.
-However, if the modules using this library are different, then it's possible that the runtime type information might not match.
-This will result in runtime errors.

 These serialization methods are also great for helping store references like configuration files on disk.

-If JSON is too verbose or requires too much space in memory, ASON is a better alternative.
+If JSON is too verbose or requires too much space in memory, ASON is a better alternative, because it reduces overhead byte storage a very large amount.

+# Caveats

+If the modules using this library are different, then runtime type information might not match.
+This will result in runtime errors, `instanceof` checks failing, and undefined behavior.
+ASON also performs type information validation for objects at the top level, so providing the wrong reference type parameter to `ASON` will result in a runtime error.

 # Implementation